Kashmir History | History Of Kashmir | What Is Kashmir Issue

 Kashmir is undoubtedly one of the most beautiful places in the world and even today , the pristine and mesmerizing landscape of Kashmir makes it a true paradise on earth.
 The beautiful and picturesque landscape of Kashmir is located in the north of India at the peak of India.
 The Kashmir is situated on the foothills of Himalaya, 566 KM from Indian Capital New Delhi .

 Historically, Kashmir is also referred to as Kashmir Valley.
-Kashmir has been continuously in news , unfortunately for all the wrong reasons .
-The End of British rule in India led to the partition of India and consequential formation of Pakistan .
+Kashmir has been continuously in news , unfortunately for all the wrong reasons.
+The End of British rule in India led to the partition of India on the religious ground because Muslim leader Muhammad Ali Jinnah demanded a separate country for Muslims.
+This led to the formation of Pakistan as an independent country in 1947.

 After India’s independence in 1947 , India and Pakistan have fought many wars over the control Kashmir .
 Kashmir issue has been a major conflict area between India Pakistan relations.
 And therefore, In order to understand the Kashmir problem , we need to look back in the history of Kashmir.